 Search For Your Favorite VehicleEnter keywords (Ex: 1919 Ford, black) or filter

-The car was introduced at the 1964 New York World's fair and made available as 1964½'s for the 1965 model year.
+The Ford Mustang was introduced at the 1964 New York World's Fair and made available as 1964½ model for the 1965 model year.
 The six-cylinder engine may have been a dud but the optional 165 horsepower V-8 was a winner and despite poor reviews about its handling its $$2,360 price tag caused customers to storm dealership showrooms.
 Fortunately Lee Iacocca saw the writing on the wall and had the foresight to convert several factories for Mustang production, allowing them to sell over 500,000 units the first year and even more the next.
-However it wasn't long before competition from the Chevrolet Camaro, Pontiac GTO and Dodge Charger took the edge off of the Mustnag's success.
+However it wasn't long before competition from the Pontiac GTO, Chevy Camaro, Plymouth Barracuda, and Dodge Charger took the edge off of the Mustnag's success.

 As the years went by Ford continued to upgrade the mustang in both appearance and performance.
 A fastback model was introduced in 1965 and the size and weight were increased every year until 1974.
 The 289 cubic inch V-8 engine became the most popular source of power because with the right options it could produce 271 horsepower and take the relatively light 2,500 pound car from zero to 60 mph in just over eight seconds, assuring it of true "classic car" status.
 The 1969 model got two extra headlights (that were removed the following year) and three new optional performance packages, the "Mach 1", "Boss 302" and "Boss 429".
 However as the Mustang grew it got a reputation for becoming "fat and lazy" so Iacocca decided to put it on a diet for 1974.